emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 You can use it to write your own APIs to call from C/C++.
 To do this you define the interface, decorating with ``extern`` to mark the methods in the API as external symbols.
-You then implement the symbols in JavaScript by simply adding their definition to `library.js`_ (by default).
+You then implement the symbols in JavaScript by simply adding their definition to a "JavaScript library".
 When compiling the C code, the compiler looks in the JavaScript libraries for relevant external symbols.

-By default, the implementation is added to **library.js** (and this is where you'll find the Emscripten implementation of *libc*).
-You can put the JavaScript implementation in your own library file and add it using the :ref:`emcc option <emcc-js-library>` ``--js-library``.
-See `test_js_libraries`_ in **tests/test_other.py** for a complete working example, including the syntax you should use inside the JavaScript library file.

-As a simple example, consider the case where you have some C code like this:
+As a simple example, we will show how to create a dialog box using the browser's ``alert()`` function.
+Consider the case where you have some C code like this:

 .. code-block:: c